-Eligibility for this Cooperative Agreement is limited to the six Regional Arts Organizations.
-The applicant must meet the Eligibility Requirements for RAOs as specified in the Arts Endowment's Partnership guidelines and must have submitted acceptable Final Report packages by the due date(s) for all Arts Endowment award(s) previously received.
+Eligibility for this Cooperative Agreement is limited to nonprofit, tax-exempt 501(c)(3), U.S. organizations.
+To be eligible, the applicant organization must:

+- Meet the Arts Endowment's "Legal Requirements" at the time of application. - Have submitted acceptable Final Report packages by the due date(s) for all Arts Endowment award(s) previously received.

-An organization may submit only one proposal under Performing Arts Discovery.
+An organization may submit only one proposal under this program solicitation.

-You may apply to the Arts Endowment through the Partnership Agreements guidelines, in addition to Performing Arts Discovery.
-However, the request must be for a distinctly different project.
+You may apply to other Arts Endowment funding opportunities, including Art Works and Our Town, in addition to this program solicitation.
+In each case, the request must be for a distinctly different project.